shredded beef tacos (gf, df)

 Instructions

-2. Pour spice mixture over beef and stir to coat.
+3. Combine.
+Pour spice mixture over beef and stir to coat.
 Pour broth over all.
-Bring to a simmer and cover with lid.
+Cover the pot with a lid (or a double layer of foil)

 Notes